jimmy-lan/interactive-blocks/docs/quick-start/display-component.md

 We specified an `id` property for the MultipleChoice model.
 The `id` property is mandatory for a Question model, because it helps us distinguish between different questions.
 Imagine when we eventually have a list of questions, the `id` properties may be crucial to us because otherwise we might not be able to tell the questions apart from each other.

-Please ensure that the questions on your page have unique `id`s.
+!> **Important:** Please ensure that the questions on your page have unique `id`s.

 We also specify an `id` for each multiple choice option above.
 These `id`s are there to help us distinguish what the user selects.
 For example, we may access the user selections for this particular multiple-choice question using `mc.get("userSelections")`, so that we obtain a list of option `id`s corresponding to the options that the user selects.
 This can be particularly useful when we are connecting to an external API.

-If we don't use any external APIs to determine the correctness for questions, and don't care about what the user selects too much in our app, a convenient helper method can be used to construct the options list.
+If we don't use any external APIs to determine the correctness for questions, and don't care too much about user selections in our app, a convenient helper method can be used to construct the options list.
 We can use the following syntax:

 ```javascript